 Cuban Teenagers and Education

-The education system in Cuba is a bit different than it is in the United States.
+The education system in Cuba is a bit different from the United States.
 In the US, students generally attend elementary school for grades 1 to 5, middle school for grades 6 to 8 and high school for grades 9 to 12.
 In Cuba, all students attend primary education for six years and then move on to secondary.
 The secondary education ends at the age of 16.
-From this point, students can choose whether they want to move on to pre-college-level education or professional training courses.
-Education until the age of 16 is compulsory and many teens choose to move on past that.
+Education until the age of 16 is compulsory but many teens choose to move on past that.
 In fact, the level of education in Cuba is often considered one of the strongest educational systems in the world.

 - A focus on studies